Nico Echavarria betting profile: Sony Open in Hawaii - PGA TOUR

 Echavarria's advanced stats and rankings

-- Echavarria has averaged -0.139 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Echavarria posted an average of -0.139 Strokes Gained: Off-the-Tee in his past five tournaments.

-- His Strokes Gained: Approach the Green averaged 0.082 in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Echavarria recorded a 0.082 mark in his past five tournaments.

-- Around the green, Echavarria has averaged 0.154 Strokes Gained: Around-the-Green in his past five tournaments.
+- Around the greens, Echavarria delivered a 0.154 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Echavarria has delivered a 0.550 Strokes Gained: Putting average in his past five tournaments.
+- On the greens, Echavarria posted a 0.550 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Echavarria as of the start of the Sony Open in Hawaii.